LukeSmithxyz/based.cooking/src/almeirim-stone-soup.md

 It is truly emblematic of Portuguese cuisine, as it uses all of the ingredients available in order to waste no food.

+- ⏲ Prep time: 20 min
+- 🍳 Cook time: 30 min
+- 🍽 Servings: 4

 ## Ingredients

-- well-washed stone
+- Well-washed stone
-- kidney beans or fresh
+- Kidney beans or fresh
-- pig's ear (blanched and sliced thin)
+- Pig's ear (blanched and sliced thin)
-- chouriço negro or firm type of blood sausage
+- Chouriço negro or firm type of blood sausage
-- mixed meat chouriço or mediterranean smoked sausage
+- Mixed meat chouriço or mediterranean smoked sausage
-- pork belly, fatback or bacon
+- Pork belly, fatback or bacon
-- potatoes, cubed
+- Potatoes, cubed
-- onions, chopped
+- Onions, chopped
-- garlic cloves
+- Garlic cloves
-- bay leaf
+- Bay leaf
-- cilantro/coriander, chopped
+- Cilantro/coriander, chopped

 ## Directions